systeminit/si/app/docs/src/how-tos/index.md

-# How To Guides
+# How-To Guides

-How To Guides show you how to accomplish specific tasks with System Initiative.
+These guides help you accomplish specific tasks with System Initiative.
+Jump in when you know what you want to do and need practical steps to get it done.

-They assume knowledge of both System Initiative and the task they are teaching.
-They help you solve problems quickly by showing you relevant examples, and relying on your pre-existing knowledge.
+## Available Guides

-- [Using the Public API](./use-public-api) - learn how to manage infrastructure with our Public API
+- [Use the Public API](./use-public-api.md) - Work with the REST API to manage your workspaces and infrastructure programmatically
-- [AWS VPC](./aws-vpc) - learn how to model an AWS VPC
+- [AWS VPC](./aws-vpc.md) - Build and configure a Virtual Private Cloud on AWS